Iturea: First century BCE

-The area and the Itureans are mentioned only once in the New Testament, in the Luke iii.
-1, but are frequently described by pagan writers such as Strabo, Pliny the Elder, and Cicero.
-The Jewish writer Josephus also described them.
-They were known to the Romans as a predatory people, and were appreciated by them for their great skill in archery.
-They played a notable role in the defense of Jerusalem.
-A branch of the Itureans were allegedly conquered by the Hasmonean king Alexander Jannaeus (r.
-103 to 76 BCE) and, according to Josephus, forcibly converted to Judaism.Seán Freyne, 'Galilean Studies: Old Issues and New Questions,' in Jürgen Zangenberg, Harold W. Attridge, Dale B. Martin, (eds.)Religion, Ethnicity, and Identity in Ancient Galilee: A Region in Transition, Mohr Siebeck, 2007 pp.13-32, p.25.

-Many Christian theologians, among them Eusebius, taking into consideration the above-cited passage of Luke, place Iturea near Trachonitis.
-According to Josephus, the Iturean kingdom lay north of Galilee.
-That Itureans dwelt in the region of Mount Lebanon is confirmed by an inscription of about the year 6 CE (Ephemeris Epigraphica, 1881, pp. 537–542), in which Quintus Aemilius Secundus relates that he was sent by Quirinius against the Itureans in Mount Lebanon.
+First century CE

 In 38 Caligula gave Iturea to a certain Soemus, who is called by Dio Cassius (lix.
 12) and by Tacitus (Annals, xii.
 23) "king of the Itureans."
 After the death of Soemus (49) his kingdom was incorporated into the province of Syria (Tacitus, l.c.).
 After this incorporation the Itureans furnished soldiers for the Roman army; and the designations Ala I Augusta Ituraeorum and Cohors I Augusta Ituraeorum are met with in the inscriptions (Ephemeris Epigraphica, 1884, p.
 194).

+The area and the Itureans are mentioned only once in the New Testament, in Luke 3, but are frequently described by pagan writers such as Strabo, Pliny the Elder, and Cicero.
+The Jewish writer Josephus also described them.
+They were known to the Romans as a predatory people, and were appreciated by them for their great skill in archery.
+They played a notable role in the defense of Jerusalem.

+Many Christian theologians, among them Eusebius, taking into consideration the above-cited passage of Luke, place Iturea near Trachonitis.
+According to Josephus, the Iturean kingdom lay north of Galilee.
+That Itureans dwelt in the region of Mount Lebanon is confirmed by an inscription of about the year 6 AD (Ephemeris Epigraphica, 1881, pp. 537–542), in which Quintus Aemilius Secundus relates that he was sent by Quirinius against the Itureans in Mount Lebanon.